saladtong/modern-software-dev-assignments/week2/writeup.md

 ### Exercise 5: Generate a README from the Codebase
 Prompt:
 ```
-TODO
+Generate a well-structured README.md file from the week2 codebase.
+The README should include, at a minimum:

+A brief overview of the project
+How to set up and run the project
+API endpoints and functionality
+Instructions for running the test suite

+Thank you!
 ```

 Generated Code Snippets:
 ```
-TODO: List all modified code files with the relevant line numbers.
+The README markdown file was generated, I looked it over and added a couple clarifications
 ```

 ## SUBMISSION INSTRUCTIONS
-1. Hit a `Command (⌘) + F` (or `Ctrl + F`) to find any remaining `TODO`s in this file.
+1. Hit a `Command (⌘) + F` (or `Ctrl + F`) to find any remaining `T*ODO`s in this file.
 If no results are found, congratulations – you've completed all required fields.
 2. Make sure you have all changes pushed to your remote repository for grading.
 3. Submit via Gradescope.